 What is a DBS Check?

-The three levels of a DBS check
+The four levels of a DBS check

-There are three levels of DBS checks: basic, standard, and enhanced.
 It's important to have an awareness of these varying levels to ensure candidates receive a sufficient level of screening for the role they are applying for.
 A trusted screening partner like Veremark can provide best practice considerations and guidance to help.

 Basic DBS Check